augustindbs/cci/README.md

 <br>

-On 01/08/2024, the two approaches give the **following weights for an index of 20 coins**:
+On 01/08/2024, the two approaches give the **following weights for an index consisting of 20 coins**:

 <br>